Johannes Blaschke

 Biographical Sketch

-I am an application performance specialist, engaging with scientists to help them optimize their software for large-scale HPC environments.
+I am an application performance specialist, engaging with scientists to help them optimize their software for large-scale high-performance computing (HPC) environments.
 I am passionate about helping science teams tackle the problem of deploying their existing algorithms on emergent, highly heterogeneous hardware.

-My interests also include applying novel simulation techniques to broad range of non-equilibrium and complex systems, as well as inverse problems.
+My interests also include new high-productivity HPC programming models for distributed programs and hardware accelerators; developing cross-facility workflows; and applying novel simulation techniques to broad range of complex systems, as well as inverse problems.

 Before coming to NERSC, I worked as a postdoc on developing fluid-structure interaction codes for fluctuating hydrodynamics and active matter simulations.
 This work was conducted at the Technical University of Berlin, and later the Center for Computational Sciences and Engineering (at LBL).